 Never underestimate the power of your network or the networks of your team members.
 Strong performers attract strong performers.
 No matter what city you live in or the industry you work in, word gets around.
 People know each other and they talk.
 What kind of conversation do you want them to have about you?
 Your team?
 Your company?
 Keep networking and keep your networks strong.

 Adapt to new social networking sites that cater to your candidates.
 LinkedIn® is an obvious destination.
 Instagram®, Dribbble®, TikTok®, Artstation®, and even Twitter® are sites that younger creatives are using.
 See what’s out there, set up an account, and build new networks.

 One last point here regarding networking.
 Be intentional about looking for a diverse candidate pool.
 Bring differing thoughts, experiences, ideas, and strengths into your team and organization.
 You cannot do all the work.
 Look for people who are strong where you are weak and not people that look and think like you (See chapter 11).

 Gone are the days of paper resumes.
-Anyone remember having to keep a resume to a minimum of 2-pages?
+Does anyone remember having to keep a resume to a minimum of 2-pages?
 Updating your resume was routine business.
 Now we have a variety of digital tools at our disposal to create and update our resumes.
 We also have access to thousands of other resumes as well and we can copy and revise our own based on someone else’s.
 We have learned the art of gaming our resumes to make us look like amazing A-player-rock star-super-ninja-unicorns!